edge-servers/immunity-config/README.rst

 - ``respawn_timeout``: time in seconds used as procd respawn timeout, defaults to ``5``
 - ``respawn_retry``: number of procd respawn retries (use ``0`` for infinity), defaults to ``5``
-- ``checksum_max_retries``: maximum number of retries for checksum requests which fail with 404, defaults to ``5``, after these failures the agent will assume the device has been deleted from OpenWISP Controller and will exit;
+- ``checksum_max_retries``: maximum number of retries for checksum requests which fail with 404, defaults to ``5``, after these failures the agent will assume the device has been deleted from Immunity Controller and will exit;
   please keep in mind that due to ``respawn_retry``, procd will try to respawn the agent after it exits, so the total number of attempts which will be tried has to be calculated as:
   ``checksum_max_retries * respawn_retry``